-Manager, even in present times remains the buzz word across industries for the employees.
-Most employees aspire to reach to the title however managerial their roles are or not.
+Product Manager, even in present times remains the buzzword across industries for the employees.
+Most employees aspire to reach the title however managerial their roles are or not.
 You can find out the tide of products managers in startups below.

-Companies with experienced founders or recruiters would have the clarity about the role they are looking for but the mess belongs to a lot of companies too who are just in love with the title they want to hire for instead of having the clarity about the role.
+Companies with experienced founders or recruiters would have clarity about the role they are looking for.
+However, the mess belongs to a lot of companies too who are just in love with the title they want to hire for instead of having the clarity about the role.
 But the ratio is not that bad with companies.

 As most of the above roles may not convert to product manager, there are some which can potentially be transformed.
 It needs more than few skills and plenty of experience.